emqx/blog/en/202111/ios-mqtt5-client.md

 ## Summary

-So far, we have connected the CocoaMQTT client to the public MQTT Broker and realized the connection, message publishing, and subscription between the client and the [MQTT Broker](https://www.emqx.io).
+So far, we have connected the CocoaMQTT client to the public MQTT Broker and realized the connection, message publishing, and subscription between the client and the MQTT broker.

 > Get the code from [https://github.com/emqx/CocoaMQTT/tree/master/Example](https://github.com/emqx/CocoaMQTT/tree/master/Example).